 Host Name: The Host Name is optional but may be required by some ISPs.
-Leave blank if you are not sure.
+Leave blank your ISP.

-Use Unicasting: Check the box if you are having problems obtaining an IP address from your ISP.
+Use Unicasting: Check the box if you are having problems obtaining an IP address from

-Primary/Secondary Enter the Primary and secondary DNS server IP addresses assigned by your ISP.
-These addresses are usually obtained automatically DNS Server: from your ISP.
+Primary/Secondary Enter the primary and secondary DNS server IP addresses assigned by

+DNS Server: your ISP.
+These addresses are usually obtained automatically from your

+ISP.
 Leave at 0.0.0.0 if you did not specifically receive these from your ISP.